-Correction and Corrective action in the previous NCR assessment (Initial Certification) it is known that the Company developed a first aid bag monitoring system and carried out monitoring of first aid kits and bags.
-However, in the ASA 1 assessment there were still expired first aid boxes and bags and the foreman did not bring the first aid kit to the field.
+Correction and Corrective action in the previous NCR assessment (Initial Certification) it was found that the Company developed a first aid bag monitoring system and carried out monitoring of the first aid kits and bags.
+However, in the ASA-1 assessment, the contents of the box and first aid bag were expired and the contents were not in accordance with the procedures they had.

-Based on this, it is known that the company has not been able to show evidence that the contents of the first aid bag/box at work are in accordance with applicable procedures and regulations.
-Due to the discrepancy in this indicator has not been met since the previous IC audit, the discrepancy in the indicator (2020.03) with this minor category has been raised to the Major category.
+Based on this, it is known that the CH has not been able to show evidence that the contents of the first aid bag/box at the workplace are in accordance with applicable procedures and regulations.
+Due to the discrepancy in this indicator has not been met since the previous IC audit, the discrepancy in the indicator with this minor category has been raised to the Major category.

 The CH has provided appropriate PPE to workers.
 The results of field observations, both at the estate and at the mill, it is known that the workers have used the appropriate PPE.
 The results of the interview also revealed that workers already knew the procedure for replacing PPE if it was damaged.
-For example, it is shown that the replacement of PPE apron for 2 periods for spray workers in Estate A, with the initials AK and PT.
+For example, it is shown that the replacement of PPE apron for 2 periods for spray workers in Estate B, with the initials YS and FK.